 - Combat Tentacles: Her hands have long, writhing tentacles for fingers with suction cup tips, and she can use them to attack.

 - Dark and Troubled Past: She used to be the Servant to the Ones, but eventually, they accepted her as one of their own, becoming the Mother.
-But as she was still mortal, she feared that she would lose her family one day, so she basically took some Forbidden Fruit to be like them, but the process instead turned her into the monster that she is now, causing her family to have to seal her away every now and then.
+But as she was still mortal, she feared that she would lose her family one day, so she drank from the Fountain of Power and bathed in the Pool of Knowledge to be like them, but the process instead turned her into the monster that she is now, causing her family to have to seal her away every now and then.

-- Dramatic Irony: She took the Forbidden Fruits in hopes that it would mean she would never lose her family.
+- Dramatic Irony: She drank from the Font of Power and bathed in the waters of the Pool of Knowledge in hopes that it would mean she would never lose her family.
 It ultimately results in her in not only losing her family, but they have to go through the process of confronting her and sealing her away on a timely basis until they're killed during the Clone Wars.

-- Eldritch Abomination: She's this kind of entity, even if she was once a mortal.
+- Eldritch Abomination: She has become an unfathomable being that is extremely powerful in both sides of the Force, even if she was once a mortal.